kazurayam/carlos_gonzales/README.md

 4. The qrcode_fetcher fetches an PNG image from database (in fact, a local folder)
 5. The qrcode_processor process the QRCode image (in fact, print it.toString() to console)

-This is just a skeletal implementation to demostrate the structure of Test Cases in Katalon Studio.
-You should be able to extend this so that it fullfills your own test scenarios.
+This is just a skeletal implementation to demonstrate the structure of Test Cases in Katalon Studio.
+You should be able to extend this so that it fulfills your own test scenarios.

 ![image](./docs/diagrams/out/sequence/sequence.png)